To prepare undergraduate students for effective participation in the global community, Nebraska Wesleyan is committed to:

-Education Abroad Grants are available for students with financial need if students take the trip for credit.
-The grant applications can be picked up in the Office of Global Engagement or download them from the "Grants" section on the Scholarships & Financial Aid page.
+Education Abroad Grants are available for students who earn credit for the faculty-led programs.
+Financial need plays a part in the award decisions.
+The grant applications can be downloaded from the "Grants" section on the Scholarships & Financial Aid page.

 Translations are literal.
 NWU is not responsible for translation accuracy.

 Nebraska Wesleyan University provides equal educational opportunities to all qualified persons in all areas of university operation, including education and decisions regarding faculty appointment, promotion or tenure, without regard to race, religion, age, sex, creed, color, disability, marital status, national or ethnic origin or sexual orientation.